blairious/TTT-Player/README.md

 ## Computer choices

 The computer player choices are made based on a virtual heatmap generated every time a move is made.
-Based on proximity to taken spaces and if a space would trigger a win or loss, the program add value to spaces.
+Based on proximity to taken spaces and if a space would trigger a win or loss, the program adds value to spaces.
 When the computer takes its turn it selects the highest value space on the board.